octobercms/docs/3.x/extend/backend/permissions.md

 public $requiredPermissions = ['acme.blog.*'];
 ```

-<a id="oc-restricting-access-to-features"></a>
 ## Restricting Access to Features

-The back-end user model has methods that allow to determine whether the user has specific permissions.
-You can use this feature in order to limit the functionality of the back-end user interface.
-The permission methods supported by the back-end user are `hasAccess` and `hasPermission`.
+The backend user model has methods that allow determining whether the user has specific permissions.
+You can use this feature in order to limit the functionality of the backend user interface.
+The permission methods supported by the backend user are `hasAccess` and `hasPermission`.
 Both methods take two parameters: the permission key string (or an array of key strings) and an optional parameter indicating that all permissions listed with the first parameters are required.

-The `hasAccess` method returns **true** for any permission if the user is a superuser (`is_superuser` set to `true`).
+The `hasAccess` method returns **true** for any permission if the user is a super user.
 The `hasPermission` method is more strict, only returning true if the user actually has the specified permissions either in their account or through their role.
-Generally, `hasAccess` is the preferred method to use as it respects the absolute power of the superuser.
-The following example shows how to use the methods in the controller code:
+Generally, `hasAccess` is the preferred method to use as it respects the absolute power of the super user.
+The following example shows how to use the methods in the controller code.

 ```php
 if ($this->user->hasAccess('acme.blog.*')) {